-I proposed to Daniel on October 1, 2010 and we were married on April 2, 2011.
+I proposed to Daniel in 2010 and we were married in 2011.
 Life is wonderful.
 Balanced, happy, full of love, as it should be.
 I’ve grown a lot and I continue to find myself each day.
 Even though I curse those evil crow’s feet and forehead lines that are developing, I will admit that life does get better with age.

 Someday we plan to have kids.
 For now, we have two cats, Purr Purr and Magoo, and one miniature schnauzer named Mrs. Anna Madrigal.
 Anna was named after my favorite character in Armistead Maupin’s Tales of the City series.
 I work from home and run my own website design business.

 I was in a very angry mindset when I started this blog in 2005.
 The LGBT community was fighting for equality as states were banning marriage rights across the map.
 Bush had just been re-elected and our whole country was in turmoil.
 I wanted to be out and proud, louder than ever.
 I wanted every single person to know I’m gay, I deserve equality, and I’m not just going to shut up and go away.